Cinderella (band): More touring and final performances (2010–2014)

 Cinderella confirmed on their message board that they would be touring in 2010 with two warm-up dates already confirmed.
-It was announced on February 22 that Cinderella will be a part of Rocklahoma 2010 in Pryor Oklahoma and Sweden Rock Festival 2010.
-On February 26, 2010, it was announced that Cinderella will be the headliner of the MSC Poesia sailing from Fort Lauderdale on November 11, 2010.
-In July 2010, Cinderella took the stage to open for Bret Michaels, during the Common Ground Music Festival in Lansing, MI, with an original lineup of stars including Tom Keifer, Eric Brittingham, Jeff LaBar and Fred Coury.
-They will then follow that with 14 dates in the US supporting Scorpions on their Get Your Sting and Blackout farewell tour.
+It was announced on February 22 that Cinderella would be a part of Rocklahoma 2010 in Pryor Oklahoma and Sweden Rock Festival 2010.

+On February 26, 2010, it was announced that Cinderella would be the headliner of the MSC Poesia sailing from Fort Lauderdale on November 11, 2010.
+In July 2010, Cinderella took the stage to open for Bret Michaels, during the Common Ground Music Festival in Lansing, Michigan, with an original lineup of stars including Tom Keifer, Eric Brittingham, Jeff LaBar and Fred Coury.
+They would follow that with 14 dates in the US supporting Scorpions on their Get Your Sting and Blackout farewell tour.

-Cinderella played at the Download festival in the UK in June 2010, the Rock Jam near Grand Junction, Colorado, Friday, August 27, and also the Oregon State Fair on September 4, 2010.
+Cinderella played at the Download festival in the United Kingdom in June 2010, the Rock Jam near Grand Junction, Colorado, Friday, August 27, and also the Oregon State Fair on September 4, 2010.
 In November 2010, Cinderella joined a variety of other hard rock acts on the cruise entitled "ShipRocked".

 In 2011, Cinderella undertook a 25th anniversary world tour.
 20 shows were confirmed from April through July.
 During the tour, they headlined the first edition of the "Shout It Out Loud" Festival in Germany.

-In the summer of 2012 Cinderella did a US headlining tour with former Skid Row singer Sebastian Bach supporting them.
+In the summer 2012, Cinderella performed a headlining tour throughout the United States with opening act Skid Row singer Sebastian Bach.

-In March 2013, Cinderella played the 2013 Monsters of Rock Cruise along with bands such as Tesla, Kix, Queensrÿche, and others.
+In March 2013, Cinderella was scheduled to play the 2013 Monsters of Rock Cruise along with bands such as Tesla, Kix, Queensrÿche, and others, but had to cancel due to Tom Keifer being ill.
 In 2014, the band played their final performances on the 2014 Monsters of Rock cruise.

 Aftermath and LaBar's death (2017–2021)

 In November 2017, Keifer stated that Cinderella had no plans to reunite, explaining that "issues between the band members are beyond repair."

 On July 14, 2021, it was announced that Jeff LaBar had died at the age of 58.
-The following day, former long-term touring keyboardist Gary Corbett also died.
+The same day, former long-term touring keyboardist Gary Corbett also died.

-Musical style

-Cinderella has been described as glam metal, heavy metal, hard rock, and blues rock.